-- Maintain low-density residential zoning patterns outside of the Town Center where infrastructure is not in place to support higher density development. - Continue to promote low-density residential development that conserves natural resources, agricultural uses, such as farms and equestrian facilities, and open spaces through conservationbased design. - Evaluate and consider the rezoning of larger and undeveloped properties that are zoned for higher residential density located outside of the Town Center that do not have access to public water and sewer to a lower density zoning district, which is more supportive of development on private well and septic. - Continue to utilize existing and new regulatory tools through the Mineral Springs Development Ordinance to protect natural resources, streams, open spaces, and the agrarian landscape. - Locate commercial development in the Town Center area designated on the future land use map. - Drive industrial development to areas designated on the future land use map for industrial. - Work with Carolina Thread Trail and Wesley Chapel to extend and connect the greenway north. - Coordinate with adjacent municipalities and the county on future land use, transportation, and growth policies.
+- Maintain low-density residential zoning patterns outside of the Town Center, where infrastructure is not in place to support higher density development. - Continue to promote low-density residential development that conserves natural resources, agricultural uses (such as farms and equestrian facilities), and open spaces through conservationbased design. - Evaluate and consider rezoning larger, undeveloped properties that are zoned for higher residential densities but do not have access to public water and sewer to a lower density zoning district.
+These properties, which are located outside of the Town Center, are limited in their yield, as they are more supportive of development on private well and septic. - Continue to utilize existing and new regulatory tools through the Mineral Springs Development Ordinance to protect natural resources, streams, open spaces, and the agrarian landscape. - Locate commercial development in the Town Center area designated on the future land use map. - Drive industrial development to areas designated on the future land use map for industrial. - Work with the Carolina Thread Trail and Wesley Chapel to extend and connect the greenway north. - Coordinate with adjacent municipalities and the county on future land use, transportation, and growth policies.